Cyperus congestus: Taxonomy

 The species was first formally described by the botanist Martin Vahl in 1805 as part of the work Enumeratio Plantarum The name of the species is often misapplied to Cyperus polystachyos.

 The species name congestus is Latin and means crowded and probably referring to snug way in which the fruit lies along the spikelet.
 The only known synonym for the species is Mariscus congestus as described by C.B.Clarke.

 Distribution

+Its native range includes Mozambique, Zimbabwe, South Africa, Lesotho, and Namibia.

 It colonises easily and has been introduced into Australia, where it has now become naturalised.

 Recognised as a weed in Western Australia it is found in swamps and around creeks in coastal areas of the Wheatbelt, Peel, South West, Great Southern and Goldfields-Esperance regions where it grows in sandy-clay soils.
 The species is also found in coastal areas of New South Wales, Victoria, South Australia, Tasmania and around parts of Brisbane in Queensland.
 It is also a common weed found in New Zealand and Hawaii.